-On Wednesday 29 May 2013, in partnership with Kildonan UntingCare, we will be launching our groundbreaking research report into economic abuse.
+On Wednesday 29 May 2013, in partnership with Kildonan UntingCare, we launched our groundbreaking research report into economic abuse.

 Sharing Solutions Across Sectors: A Spotlight on Economic Abuse Research Report reveals that, just like other forms of family violence, economic abuse can have devastating and long term impacts for both women and children.

-The launch will bring bring together key policy makers, business and community leaders to celebrate the launch of this groundbreaking research.
-We will present initial findings and promote awareness of and advocacy on the issue of economic abuse.
+The launch brought together key policy makers, business and community leaders to celebrate the launch of this groundbreaking research.

 Last year's gathering focused on building innovative partnerships to create better outcomes for vulnerable people.
 The keynote address was presented by Fiona McCormack, CEO of Domestic Violence Victoria.